Exceptional and accessible legal representation across Kentucky and Nationwide

 • An adviser refusing to provide explanations of a trade-heavy investment strategy

 Also, legal action may be a possibility.
-Churning is against the law and there are legal routes available to victims of this misconduct to pursue compensation for financial harm they suffered.
+Churning is against the law, and there are legal routes available to victims of this misconduct to pursue compensation for the financial harm they suffered.
 Whether an investor has a strong churning claim depends on a range of factors.
 Skilled securities law attorneys can advise investors who suspect they are churning victims on their options.

 ""